 If you decide to make a complaint about any aspect of our service, please rest assured that we’ll take your complaint seriously, work hard to resolve the problem and learn from your feedback to improve the way we deliver our services in the future.
-We’ll also keep you informed throughout the process so you know what is happening every step of the way.
+We’ll keep you informed throughout the complaints process so that you know what is happening every step of the way.

 If you’re not happy with our service, get in touch straight away.

 If we can’t sort out your query straight away, we’ll aim to get back to you by the following day.
 If you email us or write to us we’ll aim to get back to you by the next working day.

 We’ll talk to you about how we can work together to sort your complaint out.
 You can also ask us to undertake an internal review of how we’re handling your complaint.